BobD/kabem/README.md

 ##kaBEM

-kaBEM is a grunt.js environment for easy scaffolding, developing and testing of HTML pages with BEM (Block, Element, Modifier) CSS syntax.
-And if you are using User Stories to define your project, and have written those in a [Structure/State] (https://github.com/viewbook/dev-kabem/blob/master/README.md#structurestate-user-stories) way, it's easy to get some initial BEM classnames for a quick start.

-kaBEM is mostly useful if you have a single HTML page which can have a lot of different visual states.
-For example if you want to develop a Gallery plugin or Page Theme depending on a list of different user defined settings.
+kaBEM is a grunt.js environment for quick scaffolding and testing of HTML with BEM CSS (Block, Element, Modifier). kaBEM is mostly useful if you have a piece HTML which can have a lot of varying visual states.
+For example if you want to develop a plugin or theme depending on a list of different user defined settings.
+Or if you have a lot of responsive states to handle in your CSS.

 ###What does kaBEM do for you?

-kaBEM uses a bit of HTML markup with some BEM classes to scaffold out a handy SASS folder structure to start working on.
+kaBEM uses a bit of initial HTML markup with some BEM classes to scaffold out a SASS folder structure to start developing on.
 Each Block or Element get's it's own folder, and inside that is a seperate SASS file for the block/element and modifiers CSS.
-Each new Modifier BEM class you add get's translated into a separate HTML file for easy testing.
+Each Modifier BEM class you add get's it's own HTML file for quick testing and tweaking of just that feature.

+kaBEM also gives you single BEM classnames with mutliple modifiers.
+Something like '__block__elemend__modifier1_modifier2'.
+Just use a single BEM classname on each HTML element to rule all CSS (if you so desire).

+And if you are using User Stories to define your project, and have written those in a [Structure/State] (https://github.com/viewbook/dev-kabem/blob/master/README.md#structurestate-user-stories) kinda way, it's easy to get some initial BEM classnames for a quick start.

-The kaBEM Grunt environment also has all standard (grunt) niceties like HTML/CSS validation and minimizing, local servers and LiveReload.
-And you can add your own specific tasks of course.
+And of course the kaBEM grunt.js environment also has all standard grunt niceties like HTML/CSS validation and minimizing, local servers and LiveReload.
+And you can add your own project specific task, just give it a whirl.

 TODO
 * ~~Include SASS variables, SASS folder needs some restructuring no doubt~~